Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Perturbed Runge--Kutta methods for nonlinear problems

 Regularity of $(I-\alphaup_r-\alphadown_r)$ is evidently important in our study.
 Observe that from \eqref{pert-cso-coeff} we have

 Consequently, if $I+r \bbA$ is regular for some $r$, then $(I-\alphaup_r-\alphadown_r)$ is regular if and only if $(I-2 \alphadown_r)$ is regular.

 If $I-2\alphadown_r$ is singular, then the stage equations do not have a unique solution even for the trivial ODE given by $f=0$.
-Hence we say that methods for which $I-2\alphadown_r$ is singular are not {\em zero-well-defined}.
-See \cite[Chap.
-3]{SSPbook} for the analogous definition in the context of traditional Runge--Kutta methods.
+This motivates the following deinition. \begin{definition} Let a perturbed Runge--Kutta method \eqref{dwRunge--Kutta_cso} be given.
+If $I-2\alphadown_r$ (defined by \eqref{pert-cso-coeffc}) is non-singular, we say that the perturbation is {\it zero-well-defined}. \end{definition}